oracle-livelabs/developer/visual-builder/studio/extend-apps/publish/publish.md

 * Test your App UI's pages
 * Deploy your App UI's extension to your Oracle Cloud Application instance
 * Access the deployed extension

+### Prerequisites

+This lab assumes you have all previous labs successfully completed.

 ## Task 1: Test the App UI